-According to the NSW government development standards, the pergola should be located behind the building line and at least 5m away from the boundary fence, and up to 9m in other areas.
+According to the NSW government development standards, the pergola should be located behind the building line and at least 5m away from the boundary fence and up to 9m in other areas.
 The pergola shouldn’t be bigger than 25m² with an average height of 3m.

-You can have the pergola columns closer to the boundary fence as long as the roofline remains 5 metres of the fence.
+You can have the pergola columns closer to the boundary fence as long as the roofline remains 5 metres from the fence.
 You’ll need your neighbour’s signed consent that they agree with the building plan.

 You can check the development standards for carports, shade structures and pergolas on the ABC government website.

 What if I want to build my pergola closer to the fence?

 Ask your local council for exceptions from the regulations.
 You may be able to tailor the construction in a way that you won’t need a permit.
 If you still want to build the pergola closer to the fence, you’ll definitely need a signed contest by your neighbours stating that they don’t mind the construction.
 You’ll need to have the area inspected for safety reasons, submit a construction application with your local council, and pay an additional fee.

 Do I need a building permit for a pergola?